garden-io/garden/docs/guides/using-garden-in-ci.md

           command: garden deploy --logger-type=basic --env=preview
 ```

+Note the two environment variables.
+Setting `GARDEN_LOGGER_TYPE=basic` is important, because the default fancy logger will not play nice with CI and just spam it with spinner glyphs.

-Notice that there are no configuration steps outside of just configuring the kubectl context.
+Also, notice that there are no configuration steps outside of just configuring the kubectl context.
 And no matter how you change your stack, these steps will remain the same, making for a highly portable
 workflow—and much less fiddling around with CI!